 2024 CWSS-SCM Virtual AGM

-Where: Virtual Meeting (Zoom) – Formal agenda with a Zoom link will be available soon
+Where: Virtual Meeting (Zoom) – Agenda with a Zoom link click here

 When: November 26, 2024 from 12:00 pm to 4:00 pm EST